ashrafsaqib/Opencart-Imact-theme/README.md

-# Opencart Impact Theme
+# Opencart OC-Ultra Theme

 ## Modern & Responsive E-commerce Theme for Opencart

-Impact is a cutting-edge Opencart theme designed to provide a sleek, modern, and highly responsive shopping experience.
+OC-Ultra is a cutting-edge Opencart theme designed to provide a sleek, modern, and highly responsive shopping experience.
 Built with a focus on user experience and aesthetic appeal, this theme is perfect for any online store looking to make a strong impression.

 ## Features